LESS CO2 is a schools energy reduction programme brought to you by Ashden

 We could not deliver this ground-breaking programme to schools for free without support from our supporters and partners who make this all possible.

-Bank of America Merrill Lynch is a founding partner of Ashden’s LESS CO2 programme.
-The company's support is enabling Ashden to provide schools across the country with the help they need to save energy and become more sustainable.
+Bank of America is a founding partner of Ashden’s LESS CO2 programme.
+The company's support has enabled Ashden to provide schools across the country with the help they need to save energy and become more sustainable.

 The Mark Leonard Trust is pleased to support this programme helping schools save money and reduce their carbon emissions.